La Route Napoléon

 And the Eagle will fly from steeple to steeple, all the way to the towers of Notre-Dame.

-What a dazzling destiny in less than 20 years!
-Endowed with exceptional intellectual faculties, a charismatic and ambitious leader of men, he changed the face of the political world.
-After the terrible Russian campaign and the famous Berezina, the Treaty of Fontainebleau put an end to his reign, condemning him to exile on the island of Elba with an annuity that was never paid out, while retaining his title of emperor.
+What a meteoric rise in less than 20 years!
+Endowed with exceptional intellectual abilities, a charismatic and ambitious leader, he changed the face of the political world.
+After the disastrous Russian campaign and the infamous Battle of the Berezina, the Treaty of Fontainebleau brought his reign to an end, condemning him to exile on the island of Elba with a pension that would never be paid to him, while allowing him to retain his title of emperor.

-The unpopularity of the Bourbons and the misunderstanding of the Allies encouraged him to attempt an incredible adventure.
+The unpopularity of the Bourbons and the discord among the Allies encouraged him to attempt an incredible venture.

-Disembarking on March 1, 1815 at Golfe Juan with a thousand men, he crossed the distrustful, even hostile Provence to Sisteron, where everything could have come to a halt.
+Landing on March 1, 1815, in Golfe-Juan with about a thousand men, he crossed Provence—a region that was wary, if not outright hostile—all the way to Sisteron, where it could all have come to an end.

-The crossing of the Dauphiné is a series of favorable welcomes all the way to Laffrey.
-There, waiting for the troops sent by King Louis XVIII to arrest him.
-The soldiers give in at the first words of the deposed Emperor and follow him, as they did on the first day.
+The march through the Dauphiné was marked by a series of warm welcomes all the way to Laffrey.
+There, troops sent by King Louis XVIII were waiting to arrest him.
+The soldiers relented at the first words of the deposed Emperor and followed him, just as they had on the very first day.

-At the gates of Grenoble on March 7, the adventurer became a Prince again, in his own words.
-He continued on to Paris, joined by many nostalgic and enthusiastic soldiers and Marshal Ney in Auxerre.
-He resumed power on March 20 for the “Hundred Days” until June 18, 1815.
-Defeated at Waterloo and abandoned by the Chamber, he was forced to abdicate once again on June 22, 1815, and was exiled to St. Helena, where he died on May 5, 1821.
+At the gates of Grenoble on March 7, the adventurer became a prince once more, in his own words.
+He continued on to Paris, joined by many nostalgic and enthusiastic soldiers and by Marshal Ney in Auxerre.
+He regained power on March 20 for the “Hundred Days,” lasting until June 18, 1815.
+Defeated at Waterloo and abandoned by the Chamber, he was forced to abdicate once again on June 22, 1815, and was exiled to Saint Helena, where he died on May 5, 1821.

 The Route Napoléon, created in 1930, recalls this fantastic epic.
 It crosses 4 départements: Alpes Maritimes, Var, Alpes-de-Haute-Provence and Isère.